Ex-Tory whip Chris Pincher quitting as an MP after losing groping appeal

 Mr Pincher said he did not want to put any “further uncertainty” on his constituents in Tamworth, in the West Midlands, and has “made arrangements to resign and leave the Commons”.

-In a statement to the PA news agency, he said: “I have said already that I will not stand at the next general election.
+In a statement to the PA news agency, the former deputy chief whip said: “I have said already that I will not stand at the next general election.

 “However, following the Independent Expert Panel’s decision I wanted to talk to my office team and family.